swiftlang/swift-foundation/Proposals/0037-subprocess-1.0.md

 }
 ```

-Symmetrically, `FileDescriptorInput` gains a `.standardInput` property that feeds the child the parent process's standard input:
+Symmetrically, `FileDescriptorInput` gains a `.currentStandardInput` property that feeds the child the parent process's standard input:

 ```swift
 extension InputProtocol where Self == FileDescriptorInput {